tymyrddin/blue/source/docs/soc/siem/cd/grabthefisher.md

 In [this Cyberdefenders challenge](https://cyberdefenders.org/blueteam-ctf-challenges/95), an attacker compromised a server and impersonated <nolink>https://pancakeswap.finance</nolink>, a decentralized exchange native to BNB Chain, to host a phishing kit at <nolink>https://apankewk.soup.xyz/mainpage.php</nolink>.
 The attacker set it as an open directory with the file name "pankewk.zip".

-Provided the phishing kit, you as a soc analyst are requested to analyze it and do your threat intel homework.
+Provided the phishing kit, you as a soc analyst are requested to analyse it and do your threat intel homework.

 ## Tools used